TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

 .. _fal-using-fal-examples-file-folder-list-files:

-Listing Files in a Folder
+Listing files in a folder
 =========================

 These would be the shortest steps to get the list of files in a given
-folder: get the Storage, get a Folder object for some path in that Storage (path relative to Storage root), finally retrieve the files.
+folder: get the storage, get a folder object for some path in that storage (path relative to storage root), finally retrieve the files.

 .. code-block:: php